 Producer Prices Change in Malaysia averaged 2.95 percent from 2002 until 2022, reaching an all time high of 22.50 percent in June of 2008 and a record low of -18.20 percent in July of 2009.
 This page provides - Malaysia Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Producer Prices Change in Malaysia is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Malaysia to stand at 1.60 in 12 months time.
-In the long-term, the Malaysia Producer Prices Change is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Producer Prices Change in Malaysia is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Producer Prices Change is projected to trend around 3.30 percent in 2024 and 3.20 percent in 2025, according to our econometric models.